 Tuscany is also popular among tourists for its fine weather and gorgeous scenery.
 The mild winters are coupled with hot summers, whilst notable physical attractions include the Arno River and Apennine mountains.
 Cycling is a popular activity in the area, as too are cooking classes and wine tours.
 The night life, restaurants, cafés and bars in and around the cities of Tuscany are among the finest in Italy outside of Rome.
 Nevertheless, visitors to Tuscany will most likely be in search of a historical and cultural experience – which it offers in excess.

 Getting to Tuscany is relatively straightforward.
-Air Canada Flights and those from other airlines enable connections between a large number of international airports and Rome.
-Making the journey from Rome to Tuscany may seem like quite a trek, but tourists will have plenty to do and see along the way.
+Although making the journey from Rome to Tuscany may seem like quite a trek, but tourists will have plenty to do and see along the way.
 Both car and train routes from Rome will allow tourists to enjoy the beautiful Italian countryside.
 In fact, in need not be a trek – airports in Florence and Pisa make short work of the journey from Rome.